Theology of Huldrych Zwingli: Eucharist

 The Eucharist was a key center of controversy in the Reformation as it not only focused differences between the reformers and the church but also between themselves.
 For Zwingli it was a matter of attacking a doctrine that imperiled the understanding and reception of God's gift of salvation, while for Luther it was a matter of defending a doctrine that embodied that gift.
 It is not known what Zwingli's eucharistic theology was before he became a reformer and there is disagreement among scholars about his views during his first few years as a priest.
 In the eighteenth article of The Sixty-seven Articles (1523) which concerns the sacrifice of the mass, he states that it is a memorial of the sacrifice.
 He expounds on this in An Exposition of the Articles (1523).

 Zwingli credited the Dutch humanist, Cornelius Henrici Hoen (Honius), for first suggesting the "is" in the institution words "This is my body" meant "signifies".
 Hoen sent a letter to Zwingli in 1524 with this interpretation along with biblical examples to support it.
-It is impossible to say how the letter impacted Zwingli's theology although Zwingli claimed that he already held the symbolic view when he read the letter.
+It is impossible to say how the letter affected Zwingli's theology although Zwingli claimed that he already held the symbolic view when he read the letter.
 He first mentioned the "signifies" interpretation in a letter to Matthäus Alber, an associate of Luther.
 Zwingli denies transubstantiation using John 6:63, "It is the Spirit who gives life, the flesh is of no avail", as support.
 He commended Andreas Karlstadt's understanding of the significance of faith, but rejected Karlstadt's view that the word "this" refers to Christ's body rather than the bread.
 Using other biblical passages and patristic sources, he defended the "signifies" interpretation.
 In The Eucharist (1525), following the introduction of his communion liturgy, he laid out the details of his theology where he argues against the view that the bread and wine become the body and blood of Christ and that they are eaten bodily.